 As always your accommodation choices have a lot to do with what you are looking for and what your preferences are.
-Kuala Lumpur is in no way short of choices when it comes to choosing your accommodation.
+Kuala Lumpur is not short of choices when it comes to choosing your accommodation.
 Whether you’re looking for budget options, , or family guest houses, you’re bound to find something that suits your needs.

 If you have a look at airbnb you will find lots of well-priced rooms or homes to rent out.
 If you’re looking for a hostel, you might want to check out BackHome or Reggae Mansion.
 Or perhaps you’re looking for designer stay options?
 Then have a look at Container hotel or Chaos hotel.
 Lastly, if you’re looking for a serviced apartment, then check out Fraser Place Kuala Lumpur or MiCasa All Suite Hotel

 There are a diverse range of restaurants on offer in Kuala Lumpur, ranging from food courts, quaint coffee-shops and all-day hawkers to posh bars and fine-dining venues.
 With its unique mixture of religions, languages, and cultures, there’s no better way to really experience Kuala Lumpur than through its cuisine.
 An ethnic mix of Chinese, Malay, and Indian results in some of Malaysia’s most delectable dishes.
 If you’re curious about where to find the best dining spots, then check out .